-One of my goals in 2018 is to HAVE FUN with decorating cakes and cookies.
-I’ve always struggled with making beautifully piped confections, but the more I do it– the better I get and the more fun I have.
+Decorating sugar cookies with icing is one of my favorite creative outlets.
+I’ve always struggled with making beautifully piped confections, but the more I do it, the better I get and the more fun I have.
 Gotta show up to practice, right?

 Here’s one of my latest: little footballs.

 They’re adorable.
-Perfect treat for the NFL playoffs and Super Bowl right around the corner.
+Perfect treat for college football, NFL games, and the Super Bowl.
 They’re pretty simple, require two basic piping tips, and some brown food coloring.
 Here’s how I made them:

-Make the basic sugar cookie recipe.
+Make the basic sugar cookies.
 Hopefully you’ve tried this recipe by now!
 Remember the most important step is to chill the cookie dough *after* you roll it out.
 Not before.

 - Football cookie cutter – big fan of Ann Clark cookie cutters.